valcioffi/vscode-standard-ml/README.md

 # ML/Standard ML for Visual Studio Code

 The **ML/Standard ML** extension adds language support for ML/Standard ML to Visual Studio Code, including syntax highlighting<!--, editing (IntelliSense) and code running features.--> and code editing features.
+Support for an extended Successor ML-like syntax can be enabled from the extension settings.

 ## Features